bedrock-gophers/.github/profile/README.md

 ## Libraries

-### 1. Packethandler
+### 1. Intercept

-**Description:** Packethandler is a library designed to simplify the handling of player packets within a Minecraft server.
+**Description:** Intercept is a library designed to simplify the handling of player packets within a Minecraft server.
 It provides an intuitive interface for intercepting, inspecting, and manipulating packets sent and received by players.

 ### 2. Living